William Dougal Christie

 William Dougal Christie (5 January 1816 – 27 July 1874) was a British diplomat, politician and man of letters.

 Life

-The son of Dougal Christie, M.D., an officer in the East India Company's medical service, he was born at Bombay on 5 January 1816.
+The son of Dougal Christie, M.D., an officer in the East India Company's medical service, and his wife Mary Crozier, he was born at Bombay on 5 January 1816.
 He graduated at Trinity College, Cambridge, in 1838, where he was one of the Cambridge Apostles, and was called to the bar in 1840.
 At this time he was editor of a newspaper, the Kentish Mercury, Gravesend Journal, and Greenwich Gazette, and employed the Chartist Thomas Cooper to edit it.
 He was also introduced to Thomas Carlyle, perhaps by Albany Fonblanque, and assisted him in the plan for the London Library.